 DRB-HICOM and/or an authorized third party acting on our behalf may verify compliance to the VCOC on site.

-Reporting of Improper Activities / Whistle Blowing
+Raising Concerns / Whistle Blowing